Spartronics4915/2018-POWERUP/DrivePIDTuning.md

     * When a Talon is in the disabled state.
     * When the motor control profile slot has changed.
-    * When the Closed Loop Error’s magnitude is smaller than the “Allowable Closed Loop Error” (ie we reach the target).
+    * When the Closed Loop Error’s magnitude is smaller than the 'Allowable Closed Loop Error' (ie we reach the target).

 **Kd**: is the derivative gain.
 It modifies the closed-loop output according to the derivative error (change in closed-loop error each